 - Theories of acids and definition of salts

 A compound formed when one or more of the hydrogen atoms of an acid are replaced by one or more cations of the base.
-The common example is sodium chloride in which the hydrogen ions of hydrochloric acid are replaced by the sodium ions (cations) of sodium hydroxide.
-There is a great variety of salts because of the large number of acids and bases which has become known.
+A common example is sodium chloride (see illustration) in which the hydrogen ions of hydrochloric acid are replaced by the sodium ions (cations) of sodium hydroxide.
+See also: Halite

 The content above is only an excerpt.